 American Samoa, Commonwealth of the Northern Mariana Islands, French Polynesia, Guam, New Caledonia, Tokelau, Wallis and Futuna.

-Belize, Democratic Peoples Republic of Korea, Ecuador, El Salvador, Mexico, Panama, Thailand, Vietnam.
+Belize, Ecuador, El Salvador, Mexico, Panama, Senegal, Liberia, Thailand, Vietnam.